AkshatDhamija/EdcFrontendTasksAkshatDhamija/README.md

 # EdcTasksAkshatDhamija
 I completed all 5 stages in the front end task.
-Making an html website first then integrating it with boostrap css to design it better and make it user friendly.
+Making an html website first then integrating it with bootstrap css to design it better and make it user friendly.
 Then I made the website responsive with links and design.
 Used JS to include theme toggling and Caraousel for projects.
 I also added animations at last but it is not included in the screenshots below-

 ![Screenshot (732)](https://github.com/user-attachments/assets/aeab4a2f-9dd6-4c5f-b0f6-bd6d4336f001)
 ![Screenshot (731)](https://github.com/user-attachments/assets/7dce6b96-24bb-46ee-bdfd-955170b6abf0)